TennoAndy/BE-Andros-News/README.md

 - [PostgreSQL](https://www.postgresql.org/) (version 15.2)
 - [npm](https://www.npmjs.com/) (version 9.5)

-Might work with other versions but they haven't been tested.
+It might work with other versions but they haven't been tested.